 If a business does not have reasonable prevention procedures in place and someone lower down the management chain facilitates employees under their control to evade tax due, then that is sufficient for establishing the offence.

-HMRC will be very uncomfortable therefore that it is required to superintend not only an imperfect scheme, but one that’s reportedly costing the UK £14 billion pounds each month.
-It is unsurprising therefore that HMRC has publicly stated that companies caught abusing the scheme will be asked to repay money, and could face criminal action.
-HMRC’s criminal functions generally engage after the consideration of three criteria:
+HMRC will be very uncomfortable therefore that it is required to superintend not only an imperfect scheme but one that’s reportedly costing the UK £14 billion pounds each month.

 - the severity of the behaviour requires it,